 Most of the team uses CHANI or The Pattern for their own daily reads, and Astrolium for every client session.
 They are not substitutes for each other.

-The four apps, briefly
+The three apps, briefly

-1. Co-Star — AI-driven, wry, free plus IAP
+1. Co-Star: AI-driven, wry, free plus IAP

-2. CHANI — subscription, polished, $14.99 per month
+2. CHANI: subscription, polished, $14.99 per month

 App from astrologer Chani Nicholas.
 Premium audio, daily horoscopes, journaling, lunar prompts.
 Polished and well-made.
 Strength: beautiful writing, audio rituals, calm UX.
 Solid calculation.
 Limit: single-user app.
 No client side.
 Predictive techniques are light.

-3. The Pattern — personality-first, freemium
+3. The Pattern: personality-first, freemium

 None of these apps were trying to be a practitioner workspace, and the Astrolium team does not think they should.
-The frustration that brings people to Astrolium is "I love my consumer app but I keep wanting to do something it was not built for" — usually managing actual clients.
+The frustration that brings people to Astrolium is "I love my consumer app but I keep wanting to do something it was not built for," usually managing actual clients.

 The same pattern shows up with Human Design.
 Consumer HD apps (MyBodyGraph, Genetic Matrix, Jovian Archive's official site) hand a single user a single bodygraph and a daily transit ticker.
-A practitioner who reads HD alongside Western astrology for clients needs to cast a bodygraph against a client profile, compare two charts for relationship work, and look at the day's HD transits before a session — all in the same place as the natal wheel and synastry.
+A practitioner who reads HD alongside Western astrology for clients needs to cast a bodygraph against a client profile, compare two charts for relationship work, and look at the day's HD transits before a session, all in the same place as the natal wheel and synastry.
 Astrolium ships the Human Design bodygraph, the HD compatibility view, and a daily HD transit overlay on the same client profile as the rest of the chart work.

-When you have outgrown the consumer app — five honest signs
+When you have outgrown the consumer app: five honest signs

 - You have been asked for a paid reading more than once.
 Friends-and-family is one thing.
-The first time a stranger pays you for a session, you are in a different category — and your consumer app cannot keep up with even that one client.
+The first time a stranger pays you for a session, you are in a different category, and your consumer app cannot keep up with even that one client.

 - You are keeping client info in Notes.app or a spreadsheet.
 Birth data, last session date, what you talked about, follow-up notes.
 The moment you have a row in a spreadsheet of clients, you have a CRM-shaped problem.

 - You have started learning Hellenistic or traditional techniques.
-Profections, Zodiacal Releasing, time-lord stack, sect — none of these are in consumer apps, and they do not fit into the daily-push format anyway.
+Profections, Zodiacal Releasing, time-lord stack, sect: none of these are in consumer apps, and they do not fit into the daily-push format anyway.

 - You are sending clients screenshots of charts.
 The deliverable expectation has crossed from 'I sent you a vibe' to 'I sent you something that looks professional.'
 Consumer apps do not do white-label PDFs or sharable links.

-If you are still figuring out whether you are a practitioner, Astrolium has a Free tier — natal charts, basic transits, no time limit, no card.
+If you are still figuring out whether you are a practitioner, Astrolium has a Free tier: natal charts, basic transits, no time limit, no card.
 Use that until you know.
 The team would rather you stay on Free for a year and arrive at Pro when it is the right time than pay before you need to.

-Pricing — what you actually pay
+Pricing: what you actually pay

-Consumer apps — $0 to $15 per month, per app
+Consumer apps: $0 to $15 per month, per app

-- LUNA: free plus premium
+- Co-Star: free plus premium (about $15 per month)

 - Most users stack 2 to 3 of these